segmentio/segment-docs/src/connections/destinations/catalog/mailmodo/index.md

 All the [special traits](/docs/connections/spec/identify#traits) recognized by Segment are translated and matched with the Mailmodo user properties for a Contact.
 These fields are automatically created or mapped for a Contact in Mailmodo and are available for personalization and advance segmentation.

 > info "How Mailmodo handles incoming email addresses"
-> 1. The email field is required.
-Identify calls without an email are dropped.
+> * The email field is required.
+Mailmodo drops identify calls without an email.
 > * If different email addresses are sent against the same user ID in identify call, Mailmodo treats them as two different contacts.

 ### Track